ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0038-bangkok-post-technical-architecture-report-2024-2026.md

 ```

 This script correlates session identifiers, browser fingerprints, and behavioral signals.
 When partially blocked (e.g., by browser extensions), the script may initialize inconsistently, leading to incomplete or corrupted session‑state reconstruction.
-Browsers that block such scripts at the network layer (e.g., Brave) avoid these inconsistencies by preventing the entire attribution chain from loading.
+Browsers that block such scripts avoid these inconsistencies by preventing the entire attribution chain from loading.

 ```
                    ┌──────────────────────────────┐